Luke F. Walton Love Music More Episodes Tough Love from Twisted Sister's Jay Jay French

 Jay Jay French brings tough-love business clarity to a band story most people only know from the hits.
 Before Twisted Sister broke globally, the band logged thousands of 45-minute club sets: he cites 3,245 shows in the first 30 months alone as the real answer to "how do you get good?"

-We talk through why they famously didn't need CBGB, how a evolving business model (and occasional "nuclear option") kept a volatile lineup functioning, and what it feels like when success immediately becomes "great, where's the next record?"
+We talk through why they famously didn't need CBGB, how an evolving business model (and occasional "nuclear option") kept a volatile lineup functioning, and what it feels like when success immediately becomes "great, where's the next record?"
 He also walks through the unglamorous math of touring life and why he still finishes a song a week decades later, the same "boredom of excellence" frame from his book *Twisted Business*.

 Selected moments